J-Afzal/Terminal-Games/README.md

 * AI Difficulty
   * Easy = random
   * Hard = minimax algorithm
-* The terminal is 'refreshed' using a method that is only supported on Windows
+* The use of _getch() and terminal 'refreshing' method is only supported on Windows

 <p align="center">
  <img src="screenshots/TicTacToe%20Playing.png" width=1000>